List of Category 2 Atlantic hurricanes

-Hurricane Imelda at its peak intensity west of Bermuda on October 1, 2025.
+Hurricane Leslie at its peak intensity in the Atlantic Ocean on October 10, 2024.
+Leslie is currently the most recent Atlantic hurricane to peak as a Category 2.

 Within the North Atlantic Ocean, a Category 2 hurricane is a tropical cyclone that has 1-minute sustained wind speeds of between 83-95 kn.
 Since records began in 1851, a total of 246 tropical cyclones have peaked at this intensity.

 Background

 Since HURDAT began in 1851, Atlantic hurricanes have been tracked.
 In 1971, the Saffir–Simpson scale was devised by two meteorologists.
 Category 2 was designed as the fourth-highest category on the scale.